caltechlibrary/eprinttools/htdocs/index.md

 + /persons/ORCID_OR_ISNI - content of a person (author) in repository
 + /person/ORCID_OR_ISNI/recent - content sorted by descending publication date, limited to 25 items

-Additionally you can use a search pages at
+Additionally you can use a search the feed contents at

 + [/search/](/search/)

+At this time search only provides an HTML view.
+This will likely change in the future.

 ## The leafs